Adult Spiritual Development

 Choir Opportunities for Children

-The Kids Choir is for students in Pre-K through 5 grade meets every other Sunday morning for fun group activities, singing, and movement with some involvement with instruments.
-The Kids Choir will sing for the congregation several times throughout the year.
+• The Chapel Choir is for students in Pre-K through 5 grade meets every other Sunday morning for fun group activities, singing, and movement with some involvement with instruments.
+The Chapel Choir will sing for the congregation several times throughout the year.
 Director: Krystal Nolte.
 For more information contact the church office.

 Write From The Heart